inaimathi/langnostic/resources/posts/antler--day-01.md

 - goConfirm is currently in the early product fit stage.
 - He's gone to university twice times (and dropped out twice)
 - Part of the early 2000s tech bust, no university education and ~$45k in debt
-- Started a new business while expecting third child, accounting software that ended up being acquired (Wave financiel inc doing business as [waveapps.com](https://www.waveapps.com/))
+- Started a new business while expecting third child, accounting software that ended up being acquired (Wave financial inc doing business as [waveapps.com](https://www.waveapps.com/))
 - Point: "all about the people"
 - Point: Highs are high, lows are low (describes an exit for ~$500million, as well as a period of time that their runway was like a month).
-  - I think the thrust here is the general "don't compare their highlights to your blooper reel"; in the sense that _every_ company is "a comlpete gong show" behind the scenes.
+  - I think the thrust here is the general "don't compare their highlights to your blooper reel"; in the sense that _every_ company is "a complete gong show" behind the scenes.
 - "It feels like you're not making progress, but if you grind it out everyday that you might start making big progress"
 - The heartbreaking story he tells here is that there are times during the lifecycle of a company where pieces of the current team aren't the right ones to take the journey to the next step.
 The first conversation you have here is "here's where we're going for the next step, and here's what metrics matter, and here's what we need from your role".
 The second conversation you have, if things don't end up coming together, is to be honest about what you're seeing and what changes you need to see and then the third (if things continue to not be what you need) is that you're going to need to make a change but are appreciative for everything they have done to help get the company to that point.
 - Micro/macro lessons from the dot-com crash as relates to current market situation.